-- associated views should also be respected.
-Dwellings should be designed to reflect the local rural context and the edge of village location. - 5.20 The choice of materials will be important to ensure that the scheme reflects the local character.
-Local stone is typical of the immediate environs of the site including for boundary walling and use of this material would help new development to be successfully assimilated in this edge of village location.
+- walling and use of this material would help new development to be successfully assimilated in this edge of village location.
 Timber may also be specified as a secondary material to add interest and relief and add a reference to local agricultural buildings. - 5.21 The site will be accessed from School Road.
 The treatment of the highway frontage should read as a natural extension to the village and enable a successful transition between existing properties to the east and west.
 Any hedgerow which needs to be removed to accommodate visibility requirements should be translocated to the rear of splays unless an acceptable alternative frontage treatment is provided. - 5.22 Attention will be needed to providing sustainable transport connections in line with Local Plan Core Strategy policy MTI.
 School Road serves as a link between the principal settled areas of the village and the Lady Emily Community Hall.
 The road is unlit and has no footway save for a relatively short section outside the Hall.
 As part of the development of the site, a 2m wide footway along School Road should be provided along the full frontage of the larger field from the watercourse in the east to the curtilage of The Vine in the west.
 This will need to be sensitively designed to respect the rural character of the locality.
-There is a further opportunity to provide a new footpath link in the buffer zone to be provided to the watercourse to the east (see below), improving connectivity to the village and to the east- and west-bound bus stops on the A438. - 5.23 Proposals should include a buffer zone to the watercourse on the east, to: - Enable new native tree planting to strengthen the habitat offered by the wooded corridor and the visual screening between the new dwellings and Church View - Avoid adverse effects on the watercourse and its associated habitat - Enable opportunities for the creation of a new footpath link running north from School Road within the buffer zone and connecting via a footbridge to School Road north of Church View - Enable the provision of sustainable drainage. - 5.24 Any planning application for development on the site should include the following supporting information: - Planning Statement - Landscape and Visual Impact Assessment, to be informed by topographic survey information, the proposed floor levels and ridge heights of new dwellings, and details of any groundworks proposed - Heritage Statement - Transport Statement - Design and Access Statement
+In addition, public footpath TR3 should be upgraded to improve access to the east- and west-bound bus stops on the A438, and consideration given to making a new footway link from the site to School Road by means of a footbridge across the watercourse, to improve connectivity to the village. - 5.23 Proposals should include a buffer zone to the watercourse on the east, to: - Enable new native tree planting to strengthen the habitat offered by the wooded corridor and the visual screening between the new dwellings and Church View - Avoid adverse effects on the watercourse and its associated habitat - Enable opportunities for the creation of a new footpath link running north from School Road within the buffer zone and connecting via a footbridge to School Road north of Church View - Enable the provision of sustainable drainage. - 5.24 Any planning application for development on the site should include the following supporting information: - Planning Statement - Landscape and Visual Impact Assessment, to be informed by topographic survey information, the proposed floor levels and ridge heights of new dwellings, and details of any groundworks proposed - Heritage Statement - Transport Statement - Design and Access Statement - Arboricultural Impact Assessment.